-This is our favorite piece of advice to give soon-to-be married couples, so it only makes sense that we give it to you, too.
 Be true to yourself.
 If you’re not naturally funny, don’t try to be.
 If you’re not one for mushy sentimentality, don’t go there.
-Be honest and talk about why your relationship with the bride and/or groom is a special one and why you admire their spouse-to-be.
+Be honest and talk about why your relationship with the bride and/or groom is a special one and why you admire their partnership.
 It’s as simple as that.

 For those fearful of public speaking, you may be happy to hear that most wedding toasts are somewhere around three minutes long.
 Remember, you’re performing a wedding toast, not a filibuster.
-All you really need to do is introduce yourself and explain your relationship to the bride/groom, share a special memory or story about the betrothed, say congratulations, and wish them a long, happy future.
-Badda bing badda boom.
+All you really need to do is introduce yourself and explain your relationship to the couple, share a special memory or story about the pair (or the bride and/or groom separately), say congratulations, and wish them a long, happy future.

 You won’t believe how many people forget this essential wedding toast component.
 The whole purpose of a wedding coast is to wish the newlyweds well, so make sure this word makes it into your speech.